A Comprehensive Guide to Taxes in Cyprus: Simplified

 Value Added Tax (VAT)

 Value Added Tax (VAT) is a special tax imposed on all goods and services (with some exceptions).
-Every time you buy something, you also pay VAT even if you don't realise it.

 Tax rates